 Traffic conditions and resultant noise level changes are presented in Appendix H. The 2015 noise levels in future without the Proposed Action and in the future with the Proposed Action and their relative changes are presented in Table 15-8.
-Noise levels in the future with the Proposed Action would decrease or remain unchanged compared to those in the future without the Proposed Action at 13 of the 24 sites evaluated.
-Noise levels in the future with the Proposed Action would increase between 1 and 2 dBA, compared with those in the future without the Proposed Action at 10 of the 24 sites evaluated and increase 3 dBA at Site 17.
-The maximum noise level increases in 2015 over the future without the Proposed Action would be 3 dBA.
+Noise levels in the future with the Proposed Action would decrease or remain unchanged compared to those in the future without the Proposed Action at 16 of the 24 sites evaluated.
+Noise levels in the future with the Proposed Action would increase between 1 and 2 dBA compared to those in the future without the Proposed Action at 8 of the 24 sites evaluated.
+The maximum noise level increases in 2015 over the future without the Proposed Action would be 2 dBA.